AndrewKeig/dust-down/README.md

 # dust-down - compiling dust.js templates

-dust-down is a node.js command line tool which will compile all dust.js templates in a given directory
+dust-down is a node.js command line tool which will compile all dust.js templates in a given directory; and write each to a javascript file; ready to be used for client side templating.

 we are currently supporting the following features: